MenheraBot/MenheraBot/README.md

 ### Multi-language

-Menhera can be used in brazilian portuguese and english
+Menhera can be used in brazilian portuguese or english

 ### Bot de RPG